Dew, Frost, Smog, Mist, and Fog:

-(1) Frost, snow and some clouds are formed when dew point is below freezing point.
+(1) Frost, snow and some clouds are formed when the dew point is below freezing point.

 These conditions lead to greater terrestrial radiation and the solid objects become cold enough to bring the temperature of air down below dew point.

-Dew is formed when dew point is above freezing point.
+Dew is formed when the dew point is above the freezing point.